-As meagre as the last few years have been, Arsenal continues to have something special.
+As poor as the last few years have been, Arsenal continues to have something special.
 The Emirates Stadium is a bit cold and corporate, but in a fantastic football neighbourhood where every corner has a story, close to central London.

 Arsenal